-- The share of very low-income residents is above 20 percent; AND - The tract meets two of the following criteria: - Share of renters is above 40 percent - Share of people of color is above 50 percent - Share of very low-income households that are severely rent burdened households is above the county median - o Percentage change in rent is above county median rent increase - Rent gap, which is the difference between tract median rent and median rent for surrounding areas
+- The share of very low-income residents is above 20 percent; AND - The tract meets two of the following criteria: - Share of renters is above 40 percent - \circ ~ Share of people of color is above 50 percent - Share of very low-income households that are severely rent burdened households is above the county median - \circ $\;$ Percentage change in rent is above county median rent increase - Rent gap, which is the difference between tract median rent and median rent for surrounding areas

-The UDP from HCD data is presented in Figure 4.11.
+The UDP from HCD data is presented in Figure 4.191.
 This analysis shows that the Waterford Census Tracts considered a lower displacement risk.
 High displacement risks are located in south and west Modesto.
+According to Figure 4.19, Waterford has a lower displacement risk.

-Figure 4.11: Estimated Displacement Risk
+Figure 4.191: Estimated Displacement Risk